pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 work, and it's also supported in nginx.
-And even though [multithreading as a programming model has bad reputation][1], in those cases it's usually just fine because there is very little actual shared state or it's hidden by your web server.
+And even though [multithreading as a programming model has bad reputation][1], in those cases it's usually just fine because there is very little actual shared state and your web server takes care of it.
 (Note that I'm using the word "thread" here but this also applies to processes, especially on Linux where threads are just processes with less overhead.)

 [1]: https://stackoverflow.com/questions/1191553/why-might-threads-be-considered-evil